WElcome to Coda!

 You can attend any meeting that fits your schedule.
 The only exception is that men may not attend the all-women's meeting on Tuesday nights.

-There is a designated "Newcomer's" meeting on the first Thursday evening of every month from 7 - 8 p.m. at St. Paul United Methodist Church, 5410 Corby St (Benson area.)
-You do NOT have to attend that meeting before going to others, but it is helpful because it gives an overview of CoDA and how the meetings and organization works.
-There is time set aside to answer questions you have during the Newcomer's meeting.
+There is a designated "Newcomer's" meeting on the first Thursday evening of every month from 7:00 p.m - 8 p.m. in the Benson area at St. Paul United Methodist Church, 5410 Corby Street, Room 109.
+You do not have to attend that meeting before going to others, but it can be helpful because it gives an overview of CoDA and how the meetings and organization works.
+There is time set aside to answer any questions you have during the Newcomer's meeting.
+Please call and RSVP if you plan to attend the Newcomer's meeting.

 What is a meeting like?

-The Newcomer meeting which meets the FIRST THURSDAY OF THE MONTH (St. Paul United Methodist Church, 5410 Corby St, Room 109) is designed to give detailed information about CoDA and the 12 Step process itself.
+The Newcomer's meeting is designed to give detailed information about CoDA and the 12 Step process itself.
 However, you do not need to attend this before coming to a regular/open meeting.

 Do I have to pay or pre-register?

 No. You do not need any prior experience, and meetings are always free.
 If you are new to a meeting, we recommend giving yourself a little extra time to find the location, so you are not stressed out.